 When using a frame that needs a mat, I simply cut a piece of poster board to the correct size, layer the photo on top, and tape the photo in place with clear tape.

-Family photos printed on card stock and matted on poster board.
+These family photos in our dining room are printed on card stock and matted on poster board.

 I am a huge fan of filling our home with things that are truly special to us.
 And it’s even better when I can put those things out front and center instead of hiding them away in boxes.

-The hat baby Asher wore home from the hospital.
+The hat baby Asher wore home from the hospital works perfectly in this vintage frame in the nursery.

-Our simple kids art display – the perfect art for our entryway.
+Our simple kids art display makes the perfect art for our entryway.

 Then add them to pretty jars and bowls around the house.
 Of course just make sure to clean everything well first!